axa-ch-webhub-cloud/pattern-library/ISSUE_TEMPLATE.md

 First, thank you for contributing.
 Please provide us with at least the following data.

+# Prerequisites

+Please answer the following questions for yourself before submitting an issue. **YOU MAY DELETE THE PREREQUISITES SECTION.**

+- [ ] I am running the latest version
+- [ ] I checked the documentation and found no answer
+- [ ] I checked to make sure that this issue has not already been filed

 ## Are you reporting a bug or a feature?

  - [ ] Bug
  - [ ] Feature

 ## Expected Behavior

+Please describe the behavior you are expecting.

 ## Actual Behavior

+What is the current behavior?

 ## Steps to Reproduce the Problem